Problem Solving Resource Guide

 The grievance is not resolved through administrative channels, the aggrieved employee may submit a written request to the President for an impartial Board of Review to be appointed to hear the appeal.
 The aggrieved employee must submit the written request to the President within fifteen (15) business days from the date of notice that the administrative review process is complete.

-The President shall, within 10 business days after receiving a written request, appoint, or have appointed in accordance with the approved and written grievance procedures, a five-member impartial Board of Review to hear appeals from employees.
+The President shall, within 10 business days after receiving a written request, appoint, or have appointed in accordance with the approved and written grievance procedures, a three member impartial Board of Review to hear appeals from employees.

 The recommendation of the Board of Review shall be forwarded to the President for final decision.
 The President's decision will be final at the institutional level.